nedrysoft/dmgee/contributing.md

 #### for loops

-* Whereever possible use range based loops or iterators.
+* Wherever possible use range-based loops or iterators.
 * Use descriptive names for indices or iterators

 *Good*